blugenus/test-for-igaming-poker-parser/README.md

-# Test for a company in teh igaming industry.
+# Test for a company in the igaming industry.

 ## Target